Choosing your future

 Miss Katherine Stansfield BSc (Hons), BA (Hons), PGCEMiss Stansfield, formerly at teacher of Science and Psychology at Tendring Technology College for four years, joined Stoke in 2017.
 She is an experienced A level teacher of Biology and Psychology, as well as of Physics and Chemistry up to GCSE.
 In teaching both Biology and Psychology at A level she finds the areas where they intertwine the most interesting.
 She is an experienced form tutor and has guided sixth form students to destinations as diverse as studying medicine at Cambridge University and taking a degree level apprenticeship at Renault in France.
 Miss Stansfield has a keen interest in many subjects and thinks that education has the power to change your life and your mind.
 As part of the Extended Project Qualification (EPQ) team she encourages students to pursue topics beyond the syllabus, to become experts at independent study and to really get to grips with interesting and challenging topics.
 She is passionate about debating and enjoys seeing the self confidence and reasoning of pupils develop through debate.
 When not working, Miss Stansfield is likely to be found camping with her family and playing her ukulele.

 Mr Joe Swain, BSc.
 (Hons), PGCEMr Swain joined Stoke College in September 2016 as Head of Science.
-He has taught in large state-sector schools for the past six years and brings with him a range of skills to promote excellent teaching in Science.
-In particular he is an experienced A-Level teacher having taught each and every year to students with a range of abilities.
-His International Baccalaureate teaching experience as well as being a Sixth Form tutor for two years will also be an excellent asset.
-Mr Swain brings strong credentials into his new post as after a strong A-Level performance he went on to achieve a first-class honours degree at the University of Hertfordshire.
-He then completed his PGCE in Secondary Science Teaching before quickly finding his first post.
+He previously taught in large state-sector schools and where he developed a wide range of skills to promote excellent teaching in Science.
+In particular he is an experienced A-Level teacher having taught students with a range of abilities for many years.
+His International Baccalaureate teaching experience as well as being a Sixth Form tutor are also an excellent asset.
+Mr Swain has impressive academic credentials as after a strong A-Level performance he went on to achieve a first-class honours degree at the University of Hertfordshire before completing his PGCE in Secondary Science Teaching.
 Mr Swain likes to share his skills and pass extra-curricular knowledge onto students as well as teaching Science.
-Last term he put his guitar-playing skills to good use to join in with the Year 7 choir.
+He has been known to put his guitar-playing skills to good use to join in with the Year 7 choir as well as run a fishing club.
 He also cycles regularly as well playing a range of other sports including golf.

-Mr David Moss BA (Hons), Cert Web Apps (Open), Cert IT & Comp (Open), MCSEDavid Moss is head of the Computer Science and Business Studies departments and is now in his 14th year at Stoke College.
+Mr David Moss BA (Hons), Cert Web Apps (Open), Cert IT & Comp (Open), MCSEDavid Moss is head of the Computer Science and Business Studies departments and has taught at Stoke College for more than 15 years.
 Prior to this, he worked as a freelance programmer and technical journalist, writing programs for a number of companies including Microsoft and CitySCAN, as well as being a regular columnist for publications such as PC Pro, Windows Magazine and Computer Buyer.
-David qualified as a Microsoft Certified Systems Engineer and successfully undertook Microsoft’s IT Trainer programme.
+A History graduate, Mr Moss is also qualified as a Microsoft Certified Systems Engineer and successfully undertook Microsoft’s IT Trainer programme.
 He has a degree from the Open University, gained in later life, his earlier years being spent in the armed forces and then working as a technical instructor for the Control Data Corporation’s training arm.
-David has a passion for teaching and has worked hard to ensure that Computer Science and ICT are available for all at the College.
-To this end he recently became a Raspberry Pi Certified Educator, runs an enthusiastic Robotics Club, and is now involved in our electric car motorsport project.
-He is greatly looking forward to teaching the subject at A level and engaging the students at a higher level in this hugely important subject.
+He has a passion for teaching and has worked hard to ensure that Computer Science and ICT are available for all at the College.
+To this end he recently became a Raspberry Pi Certified Educator and runs an enthusiastic Robotics Club.
+He enjoys teaching his subjects at A level and engaging the students at a higher level in these important subjects.

 Mr Richard Stuart MA (Cantab), PGCE (London)See profile under Mathematics.

-Mr John Underdown BSc (Hons), MSc, PGCESee below under Physics.
+Mr Joe Swain, BSc.
+(Hons), PGCESee above under Physics.

 Mathematics and Further Mathematics